Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 03Run security review before wider rollout, especially in regulated domains.

-For finance, healthcare, legal, and insurance, security design is a launch condition, not a post-release task.
+In finance, healthcare, legal, and insurance, security design must clear review before launch, not after rollout.

 Assuming you're persuaded that the direction is right, the practical question is where to start.
 Most businesses try to do too much at once and underdeliver on everything.
 The right approach is to identify one process that meets all three of the following criteria:

 1. High friction today.
-A process where your team is spending significant time on repetitive, structured work - following the same steps, using the same information, producing the same outputs.
-The more rule-based the current process, the more easily an AI agent can handle it.
+A process where the team spends significant time on repetitive, rule-based work: the same inputs and the same steps produce the same outputs every cycle.
+The more deterministic the procedure, the easier an agent absorbs it.

 2. Clear, measurable outcome.
 You need to be able to answer: "How will I know if this worked?"
-Time saved, cost reduced, error rate dropped, response time improved - pick one metric and make it measurable before you start.
+Pick one metric (time saved, cost reduced, error rate, response time) and make it measurable before kickoff.

 3. Strategic importance.
-It should be a process that, when improved, creates real business value - either directly (faster revenue) or indirectly (better customer experience, fewer errors, lower operational costs).
+It should be a process that, when improved, creates real business value: directly through faster revenue, or indirectly through better customer experience and lower operational cost.

 Common starting points for companies in the $1M–$50M revenue range: